 The Rose, White and Blue Parade is presenting the Tenth Annual Rose, White and Blue 4th of July Parade (R,W&B Parade).
 Inspired by historic parades on The Alameda (such as the “Rose Carnival” beginning in 1896 and the “Fiesta de Las Roses” in the 20’s and 30’s), the R,W&B Parade was chosen as an appropriate event to celebrate our neighborhood, our city, and our country.
 The Parade seeks to build on the historic roots of the area and replicate the fun and excitement of an old fashioned 4th of July parade.
 The Rose White and Blue 4th of July Parade and Festival was conceived by The ABA to showcase The Alameda as a lively business district, a historic neighborhood destination, and a vehicle to incorporate the residents of the area into a celebration encompassing all walks of life.
 We believe our parade and festival is the ideal forum for promoting culture in San Jose.
 We use our parade as a platform to allow cultural groups in San Jose to exhibit their skills by performing in the Parade and allowing them to raise money for their organizations.

-The Parade begins at a staging area Lincoln High School at 555 Dana Ave. and winds through the charming and historic streets of the Rose Garden and Shasta/Hanchett Neighborhoods, ending at our festival area located on The Alameda near Shasta Avenue.
+The Parade begins at a staging area Lincoln High School at 555 Dana Ave. and winds 1.6 miles through the charming and historic streets of the Rose Garden and Shasta/Hanchett Neighborhoods, ending at our festival area located on The Alameda near Shasta Avenue.
 Schools, marching bands, dance groups, antique auto clubs, high wheel bicyclists, fire trucks, service organizations, equestrians, color guards, pets and their owners are all invited to participate in the Parade.
 With participation from RGPNA, S/HPNA, College Park Neighborhood Association, Westminster Presbyterian Church, the Capernaum Club for handicapped teens and over 500 local children, our parade has become a tradition.
 Our parade is paced with bagpipes that both lead and announce (loudly) the parade.
 In 2010, Steve “The Woz” Wozniak was honored as our parade Grand Marshall and in 2011, Dan Rusanosky and “Sharkie” of the San Jose Sharks served as our Co-Grand Marshals.
 In 2012, ABC Channel 7 News anchor Dan Ashley led our parade and brought his band “Push” to play at the Festival after the Parade.
-In 2013, San Jose Mayor Chuck Reed and ballerina Karen Gabay served as co-Grand Marshals.
-In 2014, 96 Year old WWII Veteran Joe Bell waved to the crowds and received a standing ovation throughout the course of the Parade.
-We were honored to have legendary San Jose State University cheerleader, Krazy George, and respected judo coach Yosh Uchida as our co-Grand Marshals in 2015.
-In 2016 we celebrated the theme of “Bicycling on The Alameda” and we are honored to have Olympic medalist Beth Heiden as our Grand Marshal.
-This year we are lifting up public transportation and honoring a local pioneer Supervisor Dave Cortese.
+In 2013, San Jose Mayor Chuck Reed and ballerina Karen Gabay served as Co-Grand Marshals.
+In 2014, 96 Year old WWII Veteran Joe Bell waved to the crowds and received a standing ovation throughout the parade route.
+We were honored to have legendary San Jose State University cheerleader Krazy George and respected judo coach Yosh Uchida as our Co-Grand Marshals in 2015.
+In 2016, we celebrated the theme of “Bicycling on The Alameda” and welcomed Olympic medalist Beth Heiden as our Grand Marshal.
+Last year we recognized a local pioneer, Supervisor Dave Cortese.

 We believe that we can build upon our success during the last eight years and develop an increasingly popular event that allows San Jose residents to spend their 4th of July here in San Jose.
-Currently, we are the only daytime event on the 4th of July that caters to families and children in our area of San Jose.
-Since San Jose has no major 4th of July Parade, residents must leave San Jose to enjoy a traditional 4th of July Parade.
-We believe that the demand for a 4th of July parade is so great here in San Jose that, in the future, we will be able to re-establish a tradition in San Jose that has gone dormant for so many years.
+Currently, we are the only daytime event on the 4th of July that caters to families and children in our city.
+Residents previously had to leave San Jose to enjoy a traditional 4th of July Parade.
+The demand for a 4th of July parade is so great here that we have begun to re-establish a San Jose tradition that has gone dormant for so many years.
 The original Fiesta de Las Rosas Parade travelled down The Alameda and attracted as many as 250,000 onlookers.
 In 2017 our attendance grew to 30,000 spectators, and we expect as many as 35,000 this year.
 We also intend to keep the “hometown” quality and feel to our parade where kids, pets, homemade floats, and fun are an essential part of this event.
 Last year there were 115 entries in our parade.